Number Line For Negative And Positive Numbers

 Practical Tips and Expert Advice

-When teaching addition and subtraction on the number line, emphasize the direction of movement.
+When teaching addition and subtraction on the number line, highlight the direction of movement.
 Addition is moving to the right (towards positive infinity), while subtraction is moving to the left (towards negative infinity).
 Use arrows to visually represent the movement.

 Help students understand the concept of absolute value by relating it to distance.
 The absolute value of a number is its distance from zero, regardless of direction.
 Use the number line to show that both 5 and -5 are the same distance from zero.